 What is the Treatment for Parkinson’s Disease?

-Parkinson’s disease can be effectively managed with medication, lifestyle choices, and, in some cases, surgery.
+Parkinson’s disease can be effectively managed with medication, lifestyle modifications, and, in some cases, surgery.

 Since motor symptoms of PD are caused by decreased dopamine levels in the brain, most medications are aimed at replenishing or mimicking the action of dopamine, and can be very effective in controlling the motor symptoms of Parkinson’s disease.
 Other types of medications are used to treat the non-motor symptoms.

 Patients benefit from taking an active role in their healthcare.
-Daily exercise, proper diet and cognitive stimulation are very important aspects in the treatment regimen.
+Daily exercise, proper diet, and cognitive stimulation are very important aspects of the treatment regimen.
 In addition, taking steps to maintain mental well-being results in more effective management of the disease.

-For more advanced patients, surgical placement of a deep brain simulator can be useful.
+For more advanced patients, surgical placement of a deep brain stimulator can be useful.

 All patients should discuss their treatment options with their physician or a neurologist specializing in the treatment of Parkinson’s disease.